2015 IIHF U18 Women's World Championship

 The 2015 IIHF U18 Women's World Championship was the eighth IIHF U18 Women's World Championship.
 The top division tournament was played in Buffalo, United States, from 5 to 12 January 2015.
 Twenty nations played in three levels, with promotion and relegation for the top and bottom teams at each level.

-The United States won their fourth title defeating Canada in overtime in the gold medal game, with Jincy Roese scoring on the power play.
+The United States won their fourth title, after defeating Canada in overtime in the gold medal game, with Jincy Roese scoring on the power play.
 This was the eighth consecutive final between the two nations, evening their all-time records.
 The bronze medal game was also a rematch from the previous year, this time the Russians defeated the Czechs earning their first ever medal at this level.